JeyaRaniga/DOM-applying-classes/README.md

 7. Call the `makeVisible` function from start. *Done*

 8. Reload the browser.
 If all has gone well, you should see a fourth div.
-If not, spend a little time troubleshooting, then reach out for help on slack. *it is visible*
+If not, spend a little time troubleshooting, then reach out for help on slack. *It is visible*

 When you're done, make sure you stage, commit, and push your branch back to GitHub.